jeffrom/tunk/README.md

 ### validation mode

 tunk can be run in validation mode, which will print any invalid commits, taking into account allowed commit types and scopes, as well as configured policies.
-To run it against all commits since the last release, use: `tunk --check-commits`.
+To run it against all commits since the last release, use: `tunk --check`.
 To check subjects only, use `tunk --check-commit "my commit subject"`, or `echo "my commit subject" | tunk --check-commit -`.

 ### continuous integration